mununuribonjesi/taxCalculator/README.md

 *To Enter the item,
 *To Enter the Quantity which is a number,
-*Whether the item it is an Import please answer with characters (y/n), *Whether the item is Food,Medication or Book please answer with characters(y/n), *To Enter the Price of the item
+*Whether the item it is an Import please answer with keyboard characters (y or n), *Whether the item is Food,Medication or Book please answer with keyboard characters(y or n), *To Enter the Price of the item

 After All the data has been input into the system the application will print out a receipt to the client